AlexanderLavelle/ALWorks/TPU/Readme.md

 ----------------------------------------------------------------

-You may also need to connect your Google account (though shouldn't).
-Here's the boilerplate incase you need to do the search for how to do that:
+You may also need to connect your Google account (though hopefully not).
+Here's the boilerplate incase you need to do the research for how to do that:

 ```
 from kaggle_secrets import UserSecretsClient